-- Currently backordered until 2019
+- Currently backordered until late 2020

 This is the wheel we started with in 1970 – an upright castle with a 16” drive wheel.
 Similar to the wheel founder Henry Clemes built as an apprentice under Anthony Cardarelle, Henry standardized the design of his wheel parts, making it the first wheel on the West Coast to be made in small batches rather than one at a time.
 This shift to standardized parts meant not only a decrease in production time, but the availability of additional bobbins, accessories, and replacement parts.
 New parts made today are made to the same specifications as the day production began.

 In both its design and manufacture, the Traditional Wheel lives up to its name.
 The frame is assembled with mortise and tenon joints, lacking metal screws or other fasteners that would not have been available to old world wheel builders.
 Each spoke in the wheel is pinned in place by hand with a dowel – a task that proves difficult even when performed by a seasoned craftsman.
 Once a wheel, frame, flyer, and remaining parts have been matched for color and woodgrain they are stained (if ordered) and receive a durable lacquer finish.
 After final assembly, each wheel is thoroughly tested to ensure it meets our lofty standards of craftsmanship and quality.